Duncan Ouseley

 Sir Duncan Brian Walter Ouseley (born 24 February 1950), styled The Hon.
 Mr Justice Ouseley, is a retired High Court judge in England and Wales, Queen's Bench Division.
-He is notable for involvement in many legal cases reported in the British press.
+He is notable for involvement in many legal cases reported in law reports and the British press.

-Biography
+Early life

-Ouseley was educated at Trinity School of John Whitgift, Croydon, Fitzwilliam College, Cambridge (MA) and University College London (LLM).
+The only son of Maurice Henry Ouseley and his wife Margaret Helen Irene Vagts, the young Ouseley was educated at Trinity School of John Whitgift, Croydon, Fitzwilliam College, Cambridge, where he graduated BA in 1971, and then at University College London, where he gained the degree of LLM.
+He was awarded the Oxford MA by seniority in 1975.

-His judgments have included rejecting appeals by suspected international terrorists against indefinite detention; a view overturned in 2004, when the House of Lords ruled that it violates the Human Rights Act and the European Convention on Human Rights.
+Career

+Ouseley was called to the Bar in 1973, and became a Queen's Counsel in 1992.
+He was appointed a Recorder in 1994 and a Bencher in 2000.

 In 1992, as a Queen's Counsel, Ouseley represented the Chief Adjudication Officer for Social Security Administration.

-From 2002 to 2005 he was President of the Immigration Appeal Tribunal.
+In 2000, Ouseley was appointed as a judge of the Queen’s Bench Division and was knighted, remaining in office until he retired in May 2019.
+He was Chairman of the Special Immigration Appeal Commission from 2003 to 2006 and President of the Immigration Appeal Tribunal from 2003 to 2005.
+He was Lead Judge of the Administrative Court from 2010 to 2015.

+Notable cases as judge

+Ouseley’s judgments have included rejecting appeals by suspected international terrorists against indefinite detention; a view overturned in 2004, when the House of Lords ruled that it violates the Human Rights Act and the European Convention on Human Rights.

 In 2002, in the case Theakston v Mirror Group Newspapers Ltd, the television presenter Jamie Theakston sought an injunction against The Sunday People claiming publication of details of his visit to a brothel infringed his right to privacy under Article 8 of the European Convention on Human Rights.
 Refusing to impose the injunction, Ouseley ruled "It is not inherent in the nature of a brothel that all or anything that transpires within is confidential.

 In February 2012, an atheist councillor and the National Secular Society took Bideford Town Council to the English High Court to challenge the saying of prayers at council meetings.
 Ouseley ruled that the town council was acting unlawfully, citing the Local Government Act 1972, and ordered that prayers should stop.
 This decision affects all councils in England and Wales.
-The ruling was welcomed by the British Humanist Association, but was criticised by Christians, religious groups, and bishops, who felt Christianity was being "marginalised", or was "under attack" in the UK.
+The ruling was welcomed by the British Humanist Association, but was criticised by Christians, religious groups, and bishops, who felt Christianity was being "marginalised", or was "under attack" in the United Kingdom.